A Life Of Heritage

 5. And lastly, lead your children.
 Your children need you to be an example of strength.
 The children of America need to be shown what true sacrifice is and what it means to fight for what they believe in.
 As you live out your daily life in a manner that I have already spoken of, they will see the goodness you’re displaying and imparting into the lives around you.
 They desperately need to see that.
 When the time comes for us to truly make a stand for our beliefs, when our children need to make a decision about what they believe in, they need to have already thought about what that is and how they can stand for truth.

-These five suggestions are things you actually shouldn’t postpone in implementing.
+These five suggestions are things you actually shouldn’t postpone implementing.
 Do it now.
 Don’t wait.

 The reality is that in other parts of the world, the “hunger games” have already begun: people are killing others, for their beliefs, in a way that is full of hate and sport.
 We can pray that it will never reach our shores in the same way but we can never assume that it won’t.

-Please, let us not be a nation who falls into only being happy and docile because our bellies are full and our minds entertained.
+Please, let us not be a nation that falls into only being happy and docile because our bellies are full and our minds entertained.
 Please.

 Do you feel that you are living God’s will for your life?
 Or do you feel like God is asking you to give more when you have nothing left to give?